Rumpunzel/rpg-thingy/assets.md

 ## Materials

 You get materials when resting, either in the wilderness by making camp or in settlements when preparing for downtime.
-Sometimes you might also find materials while adventuring.
+Sometimes you might also find assets that function as materials while adventuring.

 A material can be anything from branches, steel, an animal carcass, a rare herb, to even something immaterial such as shelter from the forces of nature or comfortable bed.
 A material is something you either need to directly craft an asset or something which grants you the peace and quiet to work without disturbances.